victorsebrito/hyperv-wsl2-gpu-experiments/README.md

 ## Updates

 I'll use this section when I have updates.
 Feel free to open an issue or contribute with a PR.

+#### January 21, 2025
+  1. I'm recreating the Dockerfiles and I already got different results. `ffmpeg` worked on Ubuntu 24.04 (`ubuntu-24.04` in compose file) without the need to build the drivers from source.
+Now I don't even trust what I did before because I might've done something wrong in the process.

+     It doesn't work when I use the `linuxserver/plex` image though (`ubuntu-24.04-plex-linuxserver`), which is interesting.
+I'll take it from here and try to find out what's going on:

+     ```
+      libva info: VA-API version 1.20.0
+      libva info: Trying to open /usr/lib/x86_64-linux-gnu/dri/d3d12_drv_video.so
+      libva info: Found init function __vaDriverInit_1_20
+      libva error: /usr/lib/x86_64-linux-gnu/dri/d3d12_drv_video.so init failed
+      libva info: va_openDriver() returns 2
+      vaInitialize failed with error code 2 (resource allocation failed),exit
+     ```

 ## My personal goal